ValentinoDeVivo/shopApp/README.md

 # shopApp
-SELF-DIRECTED TASK for Computer Science course
+SELF-DIRECTED TASK  in JAVA for Computer Science Course

 a) Implement the Product class.
 (3 marks)